aid4nscud/friends-music-rec/README.md

-## MVP for social music recommendation app
+## social music recommendation app

 Users will have a profile that is made up of their song recommendations (with associated information for each one).